CheesyNinjaBear/Super_Smash_Tux/README.md

 • Minimum disk space: 700 MB

 • Ideally, you'll want a joystick with at least 6 buttons.
+See controller-layout.jpg for layouts.

 ## License
 this software is released under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007. the license can be found in the file named License.